BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_08.md

 You'll notice that everything is chaos here, teleporting like crazy.
 Enter an apartment building on the left side and a girl's furniture will all disappear.
 She'll ask us to get it back, so head out of her house.

 Down from here, there's a tree in front of a house.
 The tree will move when you approach it.
 Inside, you can return the Kadabra girl's bed, and pick up the *Good Rod*!
 Outside, the fountain will disappear as you approach.
 Heading towards the center of town, you'll see the Kadabra girl's TV on top of a building.
-Trying to enter the Pokemart will cause it to teleport as well.
+Trying to enter the Pokémart will cause it to teleport as well.
 To the right, you'll see Kadabra girl's bookshelf.

 Enter the left tall apartment building.
 Inside, you'll find Kadabra girl's table.
 In the building to the right, a person inside will offer to trade your Shelmet and Karrablast for their respective evolutions.
 You will also be asked to pet every Eeveelution: new long sidequest!

 Talk to a lady sitting on the bench, and she will completely disappear.
 Ok then.
 Go down and to the right: a house here will also disappear.
 Beyond it you will find Kadabra girl's first chair.
-Her second chair is up and to the right of the Pokemon Center.
+Her second chair is up and to the right of the Pokémon Center.
 Speaking of, a guy inside the center will tell us a password: *hardcap*.

 Enter the museum.
 Unfortunately every time we enter here it will cost $500.
 You can explore the museum to learn a bunch of lore.
 Upstairs is a person who will revive our fossils!
 So, that means depending on what you've found mining it is now possible to get **Omanyte**, **Kabuto**, **Lileep**, **Anorith**, **Cranidos**, and Shieldon.
 Unfortunately to finish the revival you have to leave the museum and pay the fee again!
 I will note that if you only have a single Helix Fossil, there is a quest later on that requires us to have one, so consider saving it for now if you aren't dying to have an Omanyte right now.